thea-protocol/thea-sdk/README.md

 ## Carbon informations

-- Estimate footprint - estimates footprint and returns summary and details about co2 emission for each year per country
+- Estimate footprint - estimates footprint and returns summary and details about co2 emission for each year per country year of birth and country are required to estimate footprint.
+Optionally details about family members and village adoption can also be provided

 ```js
 const footprint = theaSDK.carbonInfo.estimateFootprint(1996, [